 “Yeah, I couldn’t stand being away from him for days.
 I even dragged him on vacation.
 Now my family treats him like a lost son.
 And I’m the prodigal one.”

-“Let’s test it,” Jack wanted to remove all doubt.
+“Let’s test it,” Jack wants to remove all doubt.
 “You’ve kissed him, a lot it sounds like.
-So sitting here with me, kiss him Scott, so I can tell if you’re turned on.”
+So sitting here with me, kiss him, Scott, so I can tell if you’re turned on.”

 “That’s what Coach said last week.”